Blockbuster exhibition will be anchor attraction at ‘Zidni Ilman’

 An Explainer introduces Master Engineer Al-Jazari’s ingenious inventions to the VIP audience

 Originally funded by the British government and launched in the United Kingdom in 2006, 1001 Inventions's academic partner is the Foundation for Science, Technology and Civilisation (FSTC).
 FSTC is a British based non-profit, international network of the world’s leading academics with expertise in the history of science and technology.
 Both 1001 Inventions and FSTC are non-religious, apolitical organizations and have received support from various arms of the British government, the Wellcome Trust, the British Science Association and ALJ Community Initiatives which is the global sponsor of the touring exhibition.

-The academics behind the 1001 Inventions initiative include an international network of historians, scientists, engineers and social scientists from the United States, Europe, the Middle East and Asia.
+The academics behind the 1001 Inventions brand include an international network of historians, scientists, engineers and social scientists from the United States, Europe, the Middle East and Asia.
 Prior to its launch in London last year, the content of 1001 Inventions was rigorously reviewed by its host, the London Science Museum, whose Director described it as a “blockbuster.”
 The exhibition received even greater success during its run in Istanbul, the European Capital of Culture for 2010, where it quickly became the most popular visitor attraction in Turkey.
 Following its run at NYSCI, the 1001 Inventions exhibition opens at the California Science Center in Los Angeles from the 27th May 2011.